 7. Replace Accordion Style Ductwork

-While accordion style ducts made of foil, vinyl, or plastic are extremely common and inexpensive, they actually pose a greater risk of fire.
+While accordion-style ducts made of foil, vinyl, or plastic are extremely common and inexpensive, they actually pose a greater risk of fire.
 Because of the ridges in the ductwork, they are more likely to allow lint and other debris to build up.
 Rigid metal ductwork is safer because there are fewer places for lint to collect.

 8. Use the Right Materials

-Ideally, you should use 4-inch diameter rigid metal vent pipe for your dryer ductwork.
+Ideally, you should use a 4-inch diameter rigid metal vent pipe for your dryer ductwork.
 Avoid using screws when installing your ductwork, as screws will collect lint and reduce airflow over time.
-The exterior exhaust hood should be at least a 4-inch by 4-inch opening with 16-square-inch of surface area.
+The exterior exhaust hood should be at least a 4-inch by 4-inch opening with 16-square-inches of surface area.
 This ensures the least resistance and promotes airflow.